 The year-long Fellowships invest in the process and practice of making poetry, rewarding individuals who are making, or are capable of making, a significant contribution to a community of poetry.
 A distinctive part of the Fellowships is that they provide an open space for poetic practice, with no expectation of published work or performed events as a result of the award.

-The Fellowships reward a culturally and creatively diverse series of individuals, which could mean both discovering emerging talent and rewarding experience and excellence.
-They also offer an opportunity to engage in critical conversations about what poetry can be, and is today.
-We are looking to identify and encourage those who may not normally consider applying for development opportunities, awards or prizes.
-Nominations were made by a pool of over 200 specialists nationally including poets, publishers, editors, literary development agencies, artists, funders and festival organisers.
+Most of all, it allows them to gain confidence and to reach a new stage in their careers.
+The Fellowships also offer an opportunity to engage in critical conversations about what poetry can be and is today.
+We are looking to identify and encourage those who may not normally consider applying for development opportunities, awards, or prizes.
+Nominations were made by a pool of over 200 specialists nationally including poets, publishers, editors, literary development agencies, artists, funders, and festival organisers.

-In 2019 the selection panel included Malika Booker; poet, editor and Jerwood Compton Poetry Fellow 2017/18 Jane Commane; Jan Kofi-Tsekpo, Relationship Manager, Literature for Arts Council England; Jon Opie, Deputy Director of Jerwood Arts; Debris Stevenson, Grimepoet; and Nathalie Teitler, Project Manager for Jerwood Compton Poetry Fellowships.
+In 2021 the selection panel included poet Pascale Petit; poet and writer Joelle Taylor; writer, performer, and Jerwood Compton Poetry Fellow 2019/20 Yomi Ṣode, Jan Kofi-Tsekpo, Relationship Manager, Literature for Arts Council England; Jon Opie, Deputy Director of Jerwood Arts; and Nathalie Teitler, Project Manager for Jerwood Compton Poetry Fellowships.

-They join 2017-18 Fellows: Raymond Antrobus, Jane Commane and Jackie Hagan.
+They join 2019-20 Fellows: Hafsah Aneela Bashir, Anthony Joseph and Yomi Ṣode; and 2017-18 Fellows: Raymond Antrobus, Jane Commane and Jackie Hagan.

 Download the PR for the inaugural Jerwood Compton Poetry Fellowships.